vekatze/neut/book/src/commands.md

 ## `neut lsp`

 `neut lsp` starts the LSP server.
-The LSP server has basic features like linting, jump to definition, etc. More specifically, the LSP server supports the following LSP capabilities:
+The LSP server has features like linting, jump to definition, etc. More specifically, the LSP server supports the following LSP capabilities:

 - `textDocument/didOpen` (lint on open)
 - `textDocument/didSave` (lint on save)